White and Austin Peay host Murray State - WTOP News

 Clarksville, Tennessee; Saturday, 7:15 p.m.
 EST

-BOTTOM LINE: Austin Peay plays the Murray State Racers after Dez White scored 22 points in Austin Peay’s 98-44 victory against the Midway Eagles.
+BOTTOM LINE: Austin Peay plays the Murray State Racers after Dez White scored 22 points in Austin Peay’s 98-44 win against the Midway Eagles.

-The Governors have gone 3-1 in home games.
-Austin Peay ranks eighth in the ASUN in rebounding averaging 32.4 rebounds.
-Demarcus Sharp paces the Governors with 7.6 boards.
+The Governors are 3-1 in home games.
+Austin Peay is 1-6 against opponents with a winning record.

 The Racers are 0-1 on the road.
-Murray State is 0-1 in one-possession games.
+Murray State averages 9.6 turnovers per game and is 0-2 when turning the ball over less than opponents.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.